What is the Tablet Version?

 The tablet works in three main ways.
 The medication mimics a natural hormone already found in your body (GLP-1).

-It blocks a key hunger hormone telling your brain that you are hungry, whilst also helping to reduce leptin levels (a hormone which, when raised, can cause weight gain & a metabolism slow down!).
+It blocks a key hunger hormone telling your brain that you are hungry, whilst also helping to reduce leptin resistance (a hormone which can help off-set weight gain by increasing satiety aka fullness, and speed up your metabolism to help regulate the levels of fatty tissue in your body).
 This also helps stop the weight from coming straight back on when you stop the jab.

 It slows down the gastric emptying process, meaning that your body takes longer to process food and it is fuller for longer.
 This means your body does not need as much intake as normal as it works off the food it has.